Dear readers of ADxS.org, please forgive the disruption.

 • Performance orientation3

-• Health concerns (albeit minor)3
+• Health worries (even if only minor)3

 Psychopathy remained unchanged.6